inaimathi/emacs-utils/README.md

 #### Editing shortcuts for blogging.
 Highlights are the link, code and footnote generators.

 Minor mode that adds a number of keyboard shortcuts for inserting/regioning various tags.
 It also manages linked footnotes automatically.

+# erl-custom

+#### Utility functions to generate basic Erlang project skeletons

+I got sick of writing the same `.app`, `_app.erl`, `_supervisor.erl` and `Makefile` skeletons every time I start a new Erlang project.
+So now I don't have to.
+Note that this is a "mode" for purposes of `require`, but doesn't actually create a new mode and doesn't assign keybindings to any of the functions it defines.
+The only one I really use is `erl-custom-template-project`, and that gets run so seldom that I didn't want to clutter my keyboard shortcuts out of the box.
+YMMV, of course.

 # git-custom